-The FIFA 2012-2013 Laws of the Game govern play in all Southern Nevada Soccer Association games.
+The 2018-2019 Laws of the Game are established by the International Football Association Board (IFAB), and govern play in all Southern Nevada Soccer Association games.
+All SNSA referees are expected to have a thorough knowledge of the Laws of the Game.
 SNSA uses small-sided play formats in our U5-U6 (3v3), U7-U8 (4v4), U9-U10 (5v5) and U11-U12 (8v8) age divisions, so we have established modified rules that are applicable to each play format.
-All referees should review the rule books for each play format to become familiar with the special rules associated with small-sided play.
-Click on the image to access the FIFA 2012-2013 Laws of the Game.
+SNSA referees should also review the rule books for each play format to become familiar with the special rules associated with small-sided play.

 Southern Nevada Soccer Association uses a dual-referee (2-referee) system for our 8v8 format games.
 The dual-referee system can be difficult to execute effectively, as both referees have responsibilities to call offsides and outs, and to call fouls and violations.
 There is a misconception that in the dual-referee system one referee makes calls on one side of the field, and the other referee makes calls on the other side of the field.
 In the dual-system, the referees work together as a team.
 The lead referee (referee ahead of the ball) aligns with the second last defender, parallel with the touch line, in order to observe offsides.
 The trail referee (referee behind the ball) moves with play behind the attack, and pinches toward the center of the field to be in position to call fouls or violations around the ball.
 Not only can the trail referee make calls on the attacking side of the field, he should be making those calls!
 Referees in the dual system need to coordinate their movements to ensure proper coverage of the field, mirror each other's signals to ensure consistency, and work together as a team to ensure a safe playing environment for all of our players.
 Click on the link below for a set of criteria for the dual-referee system.